gloryadeh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 permissions
-The 13-change_group creates a directory my_dir and changes its group to school The 100-change_owner_and_group changes the owner to vincent and changes the group owner to staff for all files
+The 13-change_group creates a directory my_dir and changes its group to school The 100-change_owner_and_group changes the owner to vincent and changes the group owner to staff for all files The 101-symbolic_link_permissions makes a symbolic link _hello to file hello and changes the owner and group